elinarubertus/elinarubertus.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hello!
+title: "
+Hello!
 My website is still in progress, but I'm getting there..."
 author_profile: true
 redirect_from:
   - /about/